Case Study

 Productivity

 • Slack — Channel search, message history, posting.
-The AI can find old conversations and send notifications.
+The AI finds old conversations and sends notifications.

 Engineering

-• GitLab — Issues, merge requests, pipelines, deployments, CI/CD variables, tags. ~150 actions.
-The most deeply integrated service.
+• GitLab & GitHub — Issues, merge/pull requests, pipelines, deployments, CI/CD variables, tags.
+The most deeply integrated services.

 • Jira — Issue creation with project-specific templates, transitions with prerequisite checks, worklogs.
 Markdown is auto-converted to Jira’s ADF format.

-• Grafana — Dashboard queries, application log search, metrics.
+• Sentry & Grafana — Error tracking, dashboard queries, application log search.
 Production observability through the AI.

 Design & Product

-• Home Assistant — Office sensors, heating control.
-AI reads temperatures and adjusts thermostats.
+• Home Assistant & Joan — Office sensors, heating control, desk and meeting-room booking.

 “I switch between stakeholder requests all day.
 Every switch used to mean hours of re-reading and updating Jira issues.
 Now the AI already has the context — I just pick up where I left off.
 Mondays are the best: I grab coffee, Claude refreshes everything in the background, and by the time I sit down I’m working, not catching up.
 That’s 8 hours a week I’m not wasting.”